 Out of stock for ordering This handbook offers guidance in creating a disaster preparedness and recovery plan for programs that provide treatment for mental illness and substance use disorders.
 It describes the planning process, preparing for a disaster, roles and responsibilities, training, and testing.
 Publication ID SMA13-4779 Publication Date November 2013 Format Guidelines or Manual More like this Technical Assistance Publications (TAPs) Download TAP 34: Disaster Planning Handbook PDF 975.77 KB Find Related Information Audience Disaster Response Workers as Audience Professional Care Providers Program Planners, Administrators, & Project Managers Series Technical Assistance Publications (TAPs) You May Also Be Interested In Addressing Suicidal Thoughts and Behaviors in Substance Abuse Treatment: Quick Guide for Clinicians Based on TIP 50 This quick guide helps clinicians and other service providers address suicide and suicide prevention in patients living with substance use disorders.
 It covers risk factors and warning signs for suicide, core competencies, and information for administrators and clinical supervisors.
 Disaster Behavioral Health Preparedness and Response Resources Use this resource guide to help individuals and communities cope with disaster.
 Topics covered include emergency preparedness, training, disaster response, stress management, and suicide prevention.
 Mental Health Response to Mass Violence and Terrorism: A Field Guide This manual guides disaster response workers in assisting survivors of mass violence and terrorism and their families.
 It discusses basic counseling skills, when to refer to mental health services, populations with special needs, and stress prevention and management for workers.
 TIP 48: Managing Depressive Symptoms in Substance Abuse Clients During Early Recovery This guide helps substance use counselors treat clients with symptoms of depression and substance use conditions.
 Program administrators will learn how to integrate depression treatment into early drug treatment.
 The guidelines cover screening, assessment, treatment, counseling, cultural competence, and continuing care.
-Access the literature review.
 The Substance Abuse and Mental Health Services Administration's (SAMHSA) Youth Engagement Guidance This manual offers guidance on how to engage youth during government-sponsored events and meetings.
 It includes resources to support youth services, youth development, youth leadership, civic engagement, and youth organizing.
-Substance Abuse Treatment for Persons With Child Abuse and Neglect Issues This resource summarizes guidelines for screening, assessing, and providing comprehensive treatment for issues related to child abuse and neglect among people in substance use disorder treatment.
-It provides strategies for breaking the intergenerational cycle, and discusses therapeutic issues for counselors.
+TAP 21-A: Competencies for Substance Abuse Treatment Clinical Supervisors This manual lists competencies for effective supervision in substance use disorder treatment programs.
+It provides step-by-step guidance for implementing comprehensive supervisory training and workforce development.